 13 Total calls received on customer contact lines nr 0dp Definition This covers all telephone calls to principal advertised customer contact points which can be logged by company monitoring equipment.
-Calls received is defined as the number of calls which enter the company's telephone system and receive a ringing tone.
+'Calls received' is defined as the number of calls which enter the company's telephone system and receive a ringing tone.
 Calls which receive an engaged tone are to be excluded from this line but will be reflected in line 14.
-The company should identify in the commentary the t numbers and locations against which they are reporti information on the number of calls received through t Flood Incident Line ng and Primary Purpose Confirming delivery of key outputs and service.
-Processing rule Input Responsibility Comparative Efficiency & Performance Team •
+Calls to NI Direct Flood Incident Line should not be included.
+The company should identify in the commentary the t numbers and locations against which it is reporting an information on the number of calls received through t Flood Incident Line. nd Primary Purpose Confirming delivery of key outputs and service.
+Processing rule Input Responsibility Comparative Efficiency & Performance Team

-14 All lines busy nr 0dp Definition The total number of calls into the principal advertised contact points that receive engaged tones, or are advertised company is unable to take their call, are to be reported line. ised tha at the Primary Purpose Confirming delivery of key outputs and service.
+14 All lines busy nr 0dp Definition The total number of calls into the principal advertised contact points that receive engaged tones, or are adv company is unable to take their call, are to be reported line. vised that at the Primary Purpose Confirming delivery of key outputs and service.
 Processing rule Input Responsibility Comparative Efficiency & Performance Team

-15 Total of abandoned calls nr 0dp Definition The total number of telephone calls received which were abandoned before a company agent could substantively answer them or, where recorded messages (or answering machines or touch-tone telephones or automatic transactions or interactive voice response systems) are used, before completion of the relevant message.
-Primary Purpose Confirming delivery of key outputs and service.
-Processing rule Input Responsibility Comparative Efficiency & Performance Team •
+15 Total of abandoned calls nr 0dp Definition The total number of telephone calls received which w abandoned before a company agent could substantiv them or, where recorded messages (or answering ma touch-tone telephones or automatic transactions or in voice response systems) are used, before completion relevant message. vely ans achines nteractiv or Primary Purpose Confirming delivery of key outputs and service.
+Processing rule Input Responsibility Comparative Efficiency & Performance Team